Undergraduate Questions & Answers

 We would not recommend that you take a 4000-level course without any prior Political Science background.
 The expectation, as noted in our Calendar entry, is that students should have completed at least four Political Science courses, including two at the 3000-level, before taking a 4000-level course.
 With no Political Science background, you would be at a serious disadvantage.
 For this reason all 4000-level courses have formal prerequisites.

 Will my courses from many years ago still qualify towards a Political Science degree?

 You would need to go over your transcript with the Head of the Department.
 Somebody with such institutional knowledge would be able to identify and recognize older courses as they relate to current courses.

 Where can I find exam schedules online?

 What kinds of certificate programs related to Political Science does Memorial offer?

 Memorial offers three certificate programs that include Political Science components: public administration, criminology, and the politics of Newfoundland and Labrador.
-Summaries of each of these follow below; for more information, please visit the Division of Lifelong Learning.
+Summaries of each of these follow below.

 HONOURS, MAJORS AND MINORS IN POLITICAL SCIENCE